LinkedIn About Section Content Development Guide

 Purpose of the About Section

-It gives context and direction — something resumes and job titles do poorly on their own.
+It provides context and direction—something resumes and job titles do poorly on their own.

 1️⃣ Where You’ve Been

-This frames your background and anchors your credibility.
+This section frames your background and anchors credibility.

 Use this space to highlight: